-by Jane Keep, London UK.
+by HR professional in healthcare, London UK.

 In medicine, and in life, ‘quality of life’ can be used as a measure or as a way of making decisions.

 - “The general well-being of a person or society, defined in terms of health and happiness, rather than wealth.”
 (1)

 - “The standard of health, comfort, and happiness experienced by an individual or group.”
 (2)

 - “The patient’s ability to enjoy normal life activities.”
 (3)

 - “The degree of satisfaction an individual has regarding a particular style of life.”
 (4)